 RBA students can be awarded college equivalent credit for some work and life experiences towards degree requirements, which is a unique aspect of this program.
 Students may develop a portfolio, which includes identified college courses and a verification section and narrative explaining their experiences.
 Portfolios are evaluated by college faculty and if an RBA student can demonstrate his/her existing knowledge and skills are reasonably comparable to those of college-trained students, then college equivalent credit is awarded.

-For those seeking college equivalent credit through portfolio development there is an initial $300 assessment fee (regardless of the number of credit hours requested) and an additional $10 per credit hour fee for credits actually awarded and posted to the transcript.
-To help with this process, WVU-Parkersburg offers an online course called PDEV 420 that helps students with the portfolio process.
-For more information, contact the Non-traditional Programs office.
+For those seeking college equivalent credit through portfolio development there is an initial $300 assessment fee (regardless of the number of credit hours requested) and an additional $50 per credit hour fee for credits actually awarded and posted to the transcript.

 Admission and Other Information